abilandz/PH8124/Lecture_2/Lecture_2.md

 ![](man_date_0b.png)

-In order to exit the man pages, press 'q'.
-You can scroll line-by-line by pressing 'Enter', or page-by-page by pressing 'Spacebar'.
+In order to exit the _man pages_, press 'q'.
+You can scroll down the _man page_ line-by-line by pressing 'Enter', or page-by-page by pressing 'Spacebar'.

 As you can see, even simple commands, like **date**, can have extensive documentation and a lot of options.
-It is impossible to memorize all options for all commands, therefore usage of **help** and **man** is needed almost on a daily basis.
+It is clearly impossible to memorize all options for all commands, therefore usage of **help** and **man** commands is needed almost on a daily basis.
+After we have covered command names and options, we close this section with the last item: command arguments.

-* ```<arguments>``` : This is simple, sometimes you want your command to be executed in one go on multiple arguments.
+* ```<argument(s)>``` : This is simple, sometimes you want your command to be executed on the specified argument, or in one go on multiple arguments.
 For instance, we can make an empty file in the current working directory by using the **touch** command:

 ```linux
 touch file_1.log
 ```

-But we could create plenty of empty files with **touch** command in one go, not one by one, e.g.
+But we could create plenty of empty files with **touch** command in one go, not one-by-one, e.g.

 ```linux
 touch file_1.log file_2.log file_3.log file_4.log